-We may not be able to achieve the cost savings that we expect from the restructuring of our operations.
+We may not be able to achieve the benefits that we expect from our cost savings initiatives.

-We are implementing a number of cost savings programs.
-Although we expect to realize cost savings as a result of our restructuring plans, we may not be able to achieve the level of benefits that we expect to realize or we may not be able to realize these benefits within the time frames we currently expect.
-We are continuing to rationalize certain manufacturing operations in order to alleviate redundant capacity and reduce our cost structure.
-This restructuring will involve moving some U.S. production to Mexico and increasing production in Poland.
-Our ability to achieve these cost savings could be affected by a number of factors.
-Changes in the amount, timing and character of charges related to restructuring, failure to complete or a substantial delay in completing the restructuring and planned divestitures, or receipt of lower proceeds from such divestitures than currently is anticipated, could have a material adverse effect on us.
+We are continuing to implement a number of cost savings programs including moving some US production to our low cost facilities in Mexico and Poland and integrating and transferring acquired assets and businesses to company facilities.
+Although we expect to realize cost savings as a result of these initiatives, we may not be able to achieve the level of benefits that we expect to realize or we may not be able to realize these benefits within the time frames we currently expect.
+Our ability to achieve any anticipated cost savings could be affected by a number of factors such as changes in the amount, timing and character of charges related to such initiatives and failure to complete or a substantial delay in completing such initiatives.
+Failure to achieve the benefits of our cost saving initiatives could have a material adverse effect on us.
 Our cost savings is also predicated upon maintaining our sales levels.